danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/ApiKit.md

 # ``ApiKit``

-ApiKit helps you integrate with external REST APIs.
+ApiKit helps you integrate with any external REST API.

 ## Overview

 ![Library logotype](Logo.png)

-ApiKit provides lightweight ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to integrate with any REST-based APIs.
+ApiKit has lightweight ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to integrate with any REST-based APIs using the standard `URLSession` or a custom client implementation.

-With ApiKit, you just have to define one or multiple environments and routes, and can then start fetching data with the standard `URLSession` or a custom client implementation.